Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 You are trying to settle a difficult dispute.
 You do not want to hurt the other side, instead you want to demonstrate, make them understand.

-During gauntlets of contention to mediate, you inflict and suffer [Misfortunes](injury-&-misfortune#misfortune).
+During gauntlets of contention to mediate, when a character fails to defend, their opponent inflicts a [Misfortune](injury-&-misfortune#misfortune) with rating equal to their margin of success to the defender.

 {: .important }
 > Cyrene has been entangled in the mess of two warring families and has been swept up in a diplomatic confrontation as the two finally clash.